-- add high value sustainable employment - enhance the delivery of the Vision of Mortimer and preclude the characteristics and feel of creeping urbanisation - retain and respect any architectural or historic features of the building(s) - are sustainably located and of appropriate scale, form and high quality design so they do not adversely affect - the setting of the village of Mortimer, - the character (visual, use, feel) and the distinctive views of the surrounding countryside in particular in areas identified in the West Berkshire Landscape Character assessment as having 'High' or 'Medium-High' sensitivity - views within the village - the locality and the amenities of local residents and other countryside users.
+- add high value sustainable employment. - enhance the delivery of the Vision of Mortimer and preclude the characteristics and feel of creeping urbanisation. - retain and respect any architectural or historic features of the building(s). - are sustainably located and of appropriate scale, form and high quality design so they do not adversely affect. - the setting of the village of Mortimer, - the character (visual, use, feel) and the distinctive views of the surrounding countryside having regard to the in particular in areas identified in the West Berkshire Landscape Character Assessments, and in particular areas identified in the Historic Landscape Characterisation Study assessment as having 'High' or 'Medium-High' sensitivity, - views within the village, - the locality and the amenities of local residents and other countryside users.